leonbreedt/xmapper/README.md

-We use generics to pass the type argument to our serializer class, and then use the feature of C# where static members are bound to each distinct closed generic class to pre-cache the delegates that will be called to read or write data.
+We use generics to pass the type argument to our serializer class, and then use the feature of C# where static members are bound to each distinct closed generic class to pre-cache the delegates that will be called to read or write data for a particular type.

-We never make a reflection call during serialization.
+We will never make a reflection call during serialization.
+Instantiation is done using pre-cached constructor delegates as well, Activator.CreateInstance() is *slow*.

 To read an XML value, we call a pre-cached delegate.

 To write an XML value, we call a pre-cached delegate.
-To set an object property, we call a pre-cached delegate, passing through the object instance.

 To read an object property, we call a pre-cached delegate, passing through the object instance.

+To set an object property, we call a pre-cached delegate, passing through the object instance, and value.

 If it turns out that we are prevented from supporting certain features due to this aggressive caching, that's too bad.